AI4Bread/S3RL_tutorial/source/Installation_PyG.rst

    pip install S3RL --index-url https://pypi.org/simple

-The code is tested with Python 3.7.12 and PyTorch 1.13.0 on a single NVIDIA GeForce RTX 3090 GPU.
+*The code is tested with Python 3.7.12 and PyTorch 1.13.0 on a single NVIDIA GeForce RTX 3090 GPU.
 If you encounter any issues, please check the compatibility of the packages in requirements.txt with your Python version.
-Additionally, different versions of libraries and different GPU devices may lead to varied outcomes, So to reproduce our results, please use the same versions and hardware configuration as specified.
+Additionally, different versions of libraries and different GPU devices may lead to varied outcomes, so to reproduce our results, please use the same versions and hardware configuration as specified.*

 Data Preparation